 Daylesford Abbey took root at our original home – the former Cassatt Estate.
 As Providence would arrange it, an oak tree was being removed from that property while our Stations were under construction.
 Our plans called for some seating, carved from large tree trunks, so this coincidence provided the symbolic means to represent our historical roots.

-When we pray the Stations, it is not for the purpose of undertaking an historical remembering of what occurred but to show us what is happening now – what is happening within each of us.
+When we pray the Stations, it is not to undertake a historical remembering of what occurred, but to show us what is happening now – what is happening within each of us.
 The reason for praying the Stations of the Cross is to enter into the mystery of Jesus’ gift of himself for us – to experience his means of transforming suffering through love.
-We do this “through, with and in him”, step by step, learning how this plan of love can be carried out by us today.
+We do this “through, with, and in him,” step by step, learning how this plan of love can be carried out by us today.
 In one form or another, his trials are revealed in ours and our trials in his.
 In this context, we provide the Stations of the Cross for Various Circumstances.
-We invite you to pray these Stations as a means of uniting your personal trials with our Lord’s – so you too might share in his Passion so as to rejoice in his Resurrection.
+We invite you to pray these Stations as a means of uniting your personal trials with our Lord’s – so you too might share in his Passion for rejoicing in his Resurrection.